At a Glance

 - Company: Join a dynamic healthcare team dedicated to patient care and data integrity.

-- Benefits: Enjoy flexible hours, potential remote work, and a supportive work environment.
+- Benefits: Enjoy flexible hours, remote work options, and a supportive work environment.

-- Why this job: Make a real impact in healthcare while developing valuable skills in a growing field.
+- Why this job: Make a real impact in healthcare while developing valuable skills in a fast-paced setting.

 - Qualifications: Must be organised, detail-oriented, and fluent in English and Spanish.

-- Other info: Opportunity to participate in audits and quality assurance activities.
+- Other info: Opportunity for growth and involvement in quality assurance activities.

 Medical Records Specialist is responsible for organizing and maintaining patient records within a healthcare setting, ensuring the accuracy, confidentiality, and efficient retrieval of patient information.
 They manage both physical and electronic records, retrieve files for appointments and requests, and adhere to regulations like HIPAA.